Mariana Verkerk

-Mariana Verkerk is a Dutch-American model, runway coach, agent, television personality, businesswoman, and commercial producer.
-She has walked the runway for various designers, such as Michael Kors, Nicole Miller, and Thierry Mugler.
+Mariana Verkerk is a Dutch–American model, runway coach, agent, television personality, businesswoman and commercial producer.
+She has walked the runway for various designers, such as Michael Kors, Nicole Miller and Thierry Mugler.
 Since 2005, Mariana has served as a judge and runway coach on the TV shows Scandinavia's Next Top Model, Norway's Next Top Model (cycle 7), Benelux' Next Top Model, and Holland's Next Top Model.

 Early life and discovery

 Mariana Verkerk was born in 1960 and raised in Schiedam, a city outside of Rotterdam, The Netherlands.
 She started working for an American shipping company at the age of 16.
-Verkerk started modeling at age 20 after being convinced to go to New York City by a fashion journalist.
+Verkerk started modeling at age 21 after being convinced to go to New York City by a fashion journalist.

 As soon as she arrived in New York City, she met with numerous agencies.
-All of them rejected her, claiming that she was too old - she was 21 at the time.
-Mariana returned to the Netherlands, and a few months later, she chose to return to New York City.
-Her career took off after a young fashion designer asked her to walk the runway for him..
+All of them rejected her, claiming that she was too old – she was 21 at the time.
+Mariana returned to the Netherlands, and then traveled back to New York a few months later.
+Her career took off after a young fashion designer asked her to walk the runway for him.